 Our deferred tax assets are related to net operating losses of Sohu.com Inc. that would be subject to Corporate Income Tax in the United States ("U.S. Corporate Income Tax"), and net operating losses and temporary differences between accounting and tax basis for our China-based subsidiaries and variable interest entities ("VIEs").
 Since substantially all of our income is earned through China-based subsidiaries and VIEs, and in the foreseeable future we do not intend to repatriate income to the United States ("U.S.") where it would be subject to U.S. Corporate Income Tax, except that, under certain circumstances, we may repatriate to the U.S. income that will be subject to U.S. Alternative Minimum Tax.
 In the foreseeable future, it is more likely than not that the deferred tax assets resulting from the net operating losses of Sohu.com Inc. will not be realized.
 Hence, we recorded a valuation allowance against our gross deferred tax assets in order to reduce the deferred tax assets to the amount that is more likely than not to be realized.
-If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets that would increase income for the period when those events occurred.
-If events were to occur in the future that would require us to realize less of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the valuation allowance against deferred tax assets that would decrease income for the period when those events occurred.
+If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets than the presently recorded net amount, an adjustment would be made to the valuation allowance against deferred tax assets that would decrease income for the period when those events occurred.
 Significant management judgment is required in determining income tax expense and deferred tax assets and liabilities.